shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You gain the following Bond Affinity option:

 -   Permanent: 0 MP.
-Increase your Tether Range and/or Spell Duration up to infinity for this spell cast, if it has an area of effect.
-This spell doesn’t require sustaining.
+Increase your Tether Range and/or Spell Duration up to infinity for this spell cast, if it has an AoE.
+This spell doesn’t require Sustaining.
 Double the MP cost and casting time for this spell cast.

-Permanent spells don’t require sustaining, even if the spell specifically states that it does.
+Permanent spells don’t require Sustaining, even if the spell specifically states that it does.
 Permanent spells don’t automatically end, even if the spell specifically states that it does.

-You can’t use the Permanent Bond Affinity option on a spell that doesn’t have an area of effect.
+You can’t use the Permanent Bond Affinity option on a non-AoE spell.

 Permanent spells cost double the MP to cast, and take twice as long to cast.
 If the cast time is less than 1 minute, the cast time is increased to 1 minute.

-If a Permanent spell is centered on yourself, another creature, or an object, it is instead centered on a point in space.
+A Permanent spell is always centered on a point in space.

 Permanent spells are resistant to being dispelled.
-If a creature attempts to dispel it, they must make a Spell Check with a DC equal to 10 plus the MP spent to cast it multiplied by your prime modifier at the time of casting.
-Success: they dispel the spell, provided the other conditions are met.
-Failure: the Permanent spell still stands.
+If a creature attempts to dispel it, they must make a Spell Check with a DC equal to 10 plus its radius.

-Dispel DC: 10 + (MP spent \* (old) CM)
+Success: They dispel the Permanent spell, provided the other conditions are met.
+Failure: The Permanent spell still stands.

 You may spend 4 AP to dispel a Permanent spell you cast, using the rules outlined above.
 You gain ADV on this check.

-You may spend 1 AP and 1 MP to use your Area Modulation feature on a Permanent spell that you cast.
+You may spend 1 AP and 1 MP to use your Area Affinity Modulation feature on a Permanent spell that you cast.
 You may not move a Permanent spell after casting it, even if the spell specifically states that you can.

 ### Level 6 Subclass Features

 ### Home Sweet Home

 You can begin to call your area your home.
 Each of your Permanent spells contributes to the combined area called your Permanent Area.
+While in your Permanent Area:

-Whenever you finish a short rest or long rest in your Permanent Area, you regain all expended MP.
+-   Whenever you roll for initiative, you regain all expended MP.

-Additionally, while standing in your Permanent Area, your Mana Spend Limit increases by your CM.
+-   Your Mana Spend Limit increases by your CM.
+-   You gain ADV on all Saves from spell effects.

 ### Area Fixation

-Other area of effect spells have no effect in your Permanent Area, unless that other spell is also Permanent, or you allow that other spell to effect your Permanent Area.
+Whenever another creature attempts to cast an AoE spell in your Permanent Area, they have DisADV on the Spell Check, unless that spell is also Permanent or you give them permission.

 ### Subclass Capstone Feature